GiannisMichalis/OpenCV-Live-face-recognition-python/README.md

 2) If you don't have the "pip" command installed type "python -m pip install -U pip" to download it.

-3) Download the OpenCV library by typing "pip install opencv-python" to download the latest OpenCV version.
-Also install "opencv-contrib-python" by typing "pip install opencv-contrib-python" because it fixes multiple errors caused by the versions of the opencv.
+3) Install the OpenCV library by executing the command "pip install opencv-python" to obtain the most recent version.
+Additionally, install "opencv-contrib-python" by typing "pip install opencv-contrib-python" to address 	any potential errors caused by version incompatibilities.

 4) From this website: https://opencv.org/releases/page/6/ download the opencv(3.2.0) and extract all the content from the file.
-Find the following file "lbpcascade_frontalface.xml"and copy-paste them to the file called "opencv-files" which is located at the Desktop.
+Find the following file "lbpcascade_frontalface.xml"and copy-paste them to the file called "opencv-files" which is located at the Desktop( ***It's necessary to have both the latest and the 3.2.0 versions of the OpenCV ).

 5) Install the "numpy" library by typing in the command prompt "pip install numpy".

-6) We used VSCode to write and run our code.
-To successully run the code you need to download the following extensions: a)Python Image Preview. b)Live Share (That's optional.
-You just need it to make your life easier by writing code together with a colleague).

-***It's necessary to have both the latest and the 3.2.0 versions of the OpenCV.
+6) We recommend using VSCode as the code editor and executing the code within it.
+Install the following extensions in VSCode for enhanced functionality:
+	a) Python Image Preview.
+	b) Live Share (Optional, but helpful for collaborative coding).

 7) We converted our code into an executable file with the following steps:
    a) open command prompt typing "cmd" at the search bar.